T0FFF/scripts/README.md

 sed -i "/<pattern>/a<new>/" <file>
 # replace by <value> in key: value
 sed -i "s/^\(<key>: \).*/\1<value>/"
-# Comment if no exists
+# Comment if not exists
 sed -i '/<pattern>/ s/^#*/#/' file.txt
 ```